TurboSource-Marialis/machtiani-releases/README.md

 **Machtiani** is a command-line interface (CLI) tool designed to facilitate code chat and information retrieval from code repositories.
 It allows users to interact with their codebases by asking questions and retrieving relevant information from files in the project, utilizing language models for processing and generating responses.
 The aim is to support models aside from OpenAI, including open-source and self-hosted options.

 Run commands directly in your git project directory in the terminal.

 ![Direct Prompt Example](images/default-result.png)

-Continue or edit a previous conversion.
+Continue or edit a previous conversation.
 ![File Example](images/file-conversion.png)

 1. **Direct Prompt:**